duy-maimanh/ml_task_vision/README.md

 # ML Task Vision!

-This library help you solve common computer vision tasks by using machine learning.
+This library help you solve common computer vision tasks by using On-device machine learning.
 Such as blur nsfw images, censor faces, etc...
+#### Benefit
++ Privacy (You don't need to send sensitive user's data to server to process)
++ Faster (Because we don't need to request the server and wait the response)

 ## How to use

 Add it in your *settings.gradle*:

 ```
 dependencyResolutionManagement {
   repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)